-An interview with postdoctoral researcher, Gerine Lodder (31), at the University of Groningen.
-Dr. Lodder researches loneliness amongst young people, in order to raise greater awareness of this problem in society.
+Gerine Lodder (31) at the University of Groningen researches loneliness amongst young people, to raise greater awareness of this problem in society.

 Why did you decide to research loneliness amongst young people?

 “The amount of lonely young people in society is severely underestimated.
-Children and adolescents seem to always be surrounded by others at school and in sports clubs but, together with the elderly, they are actually the most lonely group in society.
-A research study from the Haaglanden region in The Netherlands, shows that 50 percent of youths feel lonely sometimes, or often.
-Additionally, international figures show that 3 percent to 11 percent of all youths are chronically lonely, yet most of the research regarding loneliness focuses on the elderly.”
+Children and adolescents seem to always be surrounded by others at school and in sports clubs but, together with seniors, they are the most lonely group in society.
+A research study from the Haaglanden region in The Netherlands shows that 50 percent of youths feel lonely sometimes, or often.
+Additionally, international figures show that 3 percent to 11 percent of all youths are chronically lonely, yet most of the research regarding loneliness focuses on seniors.”

 What is loneliness according to you?